What time does the Dog Show start?

 How do I know which ring is which?

-- all the rings are numbered, you will see a big flag in the centre of each ring with the number on it.
+· all the rings are numbered, you will see a big flag at the entrance to each ring with the number on it.

 How do I enter my dog into a class?

-- please go to the Registration Desk and complete form supplied, you will be given a number which should be displayed clearly on the handler to ensure the judges can record accurate information
+· please go to the Registration Desk and complete the form supplied, you will be given a number which should be displayed clearly on the handler to ensure the judges can record accurate information.

 How much does it cost to enter a dog into a class?